DanielHakim01/FinalAssessmentWebSecurity/README.md

 ![](screenshot/registerSuccess.png)

-User will be redirected to the login page. <br>
+User will be redirected to the login page. <br><br>

 ### 3. Authorization

+In this part we will be implementing Authorization which are:
+1. Session ID
+2. Session management
+3. Idle timeout
+4. Using cryptographically Random Session IDs.

 ### 4. XSS and CSRF Prevention
 ### 5. Database Security Principles
 ### 6. File Security Principles